-All of our Class II directors have been nominated to serve as Class II directors and have agreed to stand for election.
-If the nominees for Class II directors are elected at the Annual Meeting, then each nominee will serve for a three-year term expiring at the 2023 annual meeting of shareholders and until his successor is duly elected and qualified.
+Upon the recommendation of the nominating and corporate governance committee, each of Dr. Balice-Gordon, Mr. Bohlin, Ms. Melincoff and Mr. Schroeder have been nominated to serve as directors, and each has agreed to stand for election.
+If the director nominees are elected at the Annual Meeting, then each nominee will serve for a one-year term expiring at the 2022 annual meeting of shareholders and until his or her successor is duly elected and qualified.